CHILDBIRTH EDUCATION CLASSES

 + At what point during my pregnancy should I take a childbirth class?

 While you can take a childbirth education class as early or late as you like in your pregnancy, most choose to take a class at some point in their third trimester so the information is fresh when labor/birth day comes.
 Aim to finish the series by no later than the 36th or 37th week of pregnancy.
 Some choose to take their series earlier, particularly if they want plenty of time to read and review the large amount of supplemental reading and resources Lisa provides for students.

 + Do you offer private instruction?

-Group classes are highly recommended.
-However, if you are unable to schedule a group class, private coaching sessions are available on a limited basis.
+Comprehensive (group or online) classes are highly recommended.
+However, if you are unable to schedule a group class and prefer an in-person class, private coaching sessions are available on a limited basis.
 Birth Matters NYC offers in-home classes in NYC's 5 boroughs (travel fee applies) as well as in Lisa's welcoming, comfortable living room classroom in Astoria.
-Contact Lisa for info.
+See this page for info.

 + Do birth classes cover infant CPR/safety?

 Birth classes do not include infant CPR/safety; these are separate offerings.
 You can find a few recommendations for good, local options on our resources page. to request the necessary documentation once you have registered for class.

 + Will my health insurance pay for classes, or can I use pre-tax FSA funds to cover it?

 Some health insurance may reimburse for childbirth classes; inquire with your provider.
 Or, if you or your partner has a flexible/health spending account (FSA/HSA), childbirth class should be a reimbursable expense (check your current benefits to confirm this).
 We are happy to provide you with a written receipt that can be submitted to your insurer upon request; please ask your insurer what details need to be provided (as policies vary) and then contact Lisa to request the necessary documentation once you have registered for class.